ExistensialReset/flowmosr/ethos/THE_HARM_BOUNDARY_PROTOCOL.md

 - Victim safety is the highest priority.
 - Irreversible measures (permanent containment, denial of contact) require **clear and convincing evidence**, documented proportionality, and a **named independent decision-maker or panel**.
 - All actions must be **documented**, timestamped, and subject to **appeals**.
 - Interim safety measures may be enacted immediately on **credible, corroborated information**, but must be followed by full independent review within **14 days**.
+- Decisions must be **transparent, auditable, and traceable** to the responsible parties.

 ---